wishiki/pickcoin/README.md

 ### The web app
 ***
+The web app was a Google Street View with coin graphics superimposed onto it.
+The streetview shifted itself according to the geolocation of your mobile device and as you move around nearby coins appeared on your screen.
+You could interact with coins  by picking up or dropping.

+As soon as you opened up the web app on a browser, a device UUID was automatically generated.
+This functioned as your wallet and the amount of money you picked up stayed even if you closed the browser once and reopened the web app.

-The web app was a graphic overlay onto Google Street View using real [![IMAGE ALT TEXT HERE](https://irational.org/inari/pickcoin/alexscreenshot2.png)](https://www.youtube.com/watch?v=67Qd91LgiZw)
+[![IMAGE ALT TEXT HERE](https://irational.org/inari/pickcoin/alexscreenshot2.png)](https://www.youtube.com/watch?v=67Qd91LgiZw)